PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

     }
 ```

-You'll see the leaderborrdShortCode value is set to "HSBC.COUNTRY.UK" Sending a second request with a different country will create a new leaderboard but will not affect the UK one.
+You'll see the leaderboardShortCode value is set to "HSBC.COUNTRY.UK" Sending a second request with a different country will create a new leaderboard but will not affect the UK one.

 ```
     {